Yoga for When Mercury Goes Retrograde

 5. Plot twist: much like the wrenches that this retrograde may throw in our holiday season, a good parivrtta trikonasana (revolved triangle) offers the opportunity to "wring out" tension, especially the emotional stuff that's held in our hips.
 For the advanced practitioner, drop into a pinca mayurasana (forearm stand) mid-flow to melt open the heart and throat towards the mat for clearer, more grounded communication.

 3. Release into paschimottanasana (intense stretch of the western side of the body).
 This will unlock the final hidden tensions in the lower back.
-Adding akarna dhanurasana (archer’s pose). is the next step.
+Adding akarna dhanurasana (archer's pose) is the next step.
 Imagine yourself an adventurous Centaur, creator of that chaos.
-Sit in padmasana (lotus), or another comfortable seat after each side.
+Sit in padmasana (lotus) or another comfortable seat, after each side.
 Touch the thumb (ego finger) to the pinkie (communication finger), hold for several breaths and say, So hum (I am that).
-Touch the thumb (ego finger) to the index (finger of calm) and say, So hum.
+Then touch the thumb (ego finger) to the index (finger of calm) and say, So hum.

 2. Roll down one vertebrae at a time and then back up into salamba sarvangasana (shoulder stand) and its accompanying matsyasana (fish pose).
 The practice of activating and releasing jalandhara bjanda here (the throat lock) will keep your communication efforts as yogic and cool as possible.